Inkering/biologically-illustrated/artists/bilayers.md

 order: 2
 direction:
 img: "/phospholipid-bilayers.jpg"
-caption: "phospholipid bilayers - 2021 - Dieter Brehm"
+caption: "Phospholipid bilayers - 2021 - Dieter Brehm"
 link: "https://dieterbrehm.com"
-excerpt: "Look into the world of bilayers, and how cells manage to keep it all together."
+excerpt: "Look into the world of bilayers, and how cells manage to keep it all together.
+I'm transfixed by the layers of abstraction and detail present in these systems."
 ---